tomhrr/dale/index.md

   * function structs;
   * reference parameters;
   * initialisers and destructors;
+  * variants;
   * namespaces;
   * modules;
   * concepts; and
   * compiler introspection.

-### Supported systems

-This should be usable on most Linux/OS X/BSD systems where LLVM is able to be built.
-It has been tested on the following:
+It should be usable on most Linux/macOS/BSD systems where LLVM is able to be built.

-  * Debian 7.8, 8.0 (x86 and x86-64)
-  * OS X 10.9.2
-  * FreeBSD 10.0 (x86-64)

 ### Documentation